Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 The idea that struggle equals strength

 You don’t rely on easy.
 Something feels legitimate if it’s difficult.
 You presume something doesn’t count if it seems easy.
-In order to feel worthy, you work hard, suffer, and push.
+To feel worthy, you work hard, suffer, and push.

-Challenge the belief that suffering is a sign of value.
-Where it happens to allow ease.
+Challenge the belief that suffering is a sign of value, even when it happens to allow ease.
 Strength is defined by sustainability rather than fatigue.

 Fear of Being Ignored